INCA TRAIL TREK PERMITS 2016 and 2017 From January to December. (Except on February when the trail is closed).

 Thanks to two decades of economic growth and its growing popularity as a tourist destination, Peru now has more options for experiencing its cultural and natural heritage than ever before.
 A growing number of the country´s tourism businesses are becoming environmentally and socially responsible, and the industry is helping countless Peruvian´s to work their way out of poverty, which remains the country´s biggest problem.

 Peru is safer than it has been in years, but standard travel precautions apply.
 Remember: you represent enormous wealth to the typical person here; the budget for your trip might exceed what many Peruvians earn in a year.
 Conceal your valuables, watch your things, avoid deserted streets, walk purposefully, take taxis at nights, and be vigilant if somebody invades your personal space, or if there is a scene of commotion, either of which may be done to distract you.
-Bag slashers and pickpockets tent to work in markets and on buses; keep track of your valuables in any crewded place.
+Bag slashers and pickpockets tend to work in markets and on buses; keep track of your valuables in any crowded place.
 In terms of health and sanitation, few visitors experience anything worse than a bout of traveler´s diarrhea.
 If you stick to upscale eateries in well-trodden destinations, you may minimize even those problems.
 Be wary of raw foods (peel your fruit), don´t drink tap water.
 If you visit the Amazon Basin, you should get vaccinated against yellow fever.
 Check with your physician about any other pretravel immunization or medication at least a month before you leave, since some vaccines require multiple injections.
+We do not recommend discos in Cusco for recent bads reports.

 Postpone that diet.
 Amazing is the only way to describe what we think is the hemisphere´s best food.
 A mixture of European, indigenous, Asian, and African influences makes Peruvian cuisine remarkably varied and delicious.
 The seafood is excellent, and the best is found in Lima and other coastal cities, but Cusco and Arequipa have ample selections of restaurants that serve up some tasty regional dishes.